 I love this Stainless Steel Metal Spatula Set by Anmarko because they look the part and give you a few different sizes.

 Inexpensive turners like these are great and still stainless steel.
 Those that are sold in kitchen shops are made up of silicone-covered metal or nylon.

 Silicone- or nylon-made turners are excellent to be used with non-stick cookware.
-These tools are tempered so that it can withstand a temperature of 400 to 500°F (204 to 260°C).
+These tools are tempered so that they can withstand a temperature of 400 to 500°F (204 to 260°C).

 As with conventional turners, the higher the temperature the turner can withstand, the more expensive it is.
 But please be careful not to leave the spatula in the cookware as it will cause it to warp or melt.